elzody/University-Portfolio/README.md

 ## CS-330: Computational Graphics and Visualization

 The project in this course very intensive, and required a lot of work.
 I learned a lot about OpenGL and graphics programming in general.
-Due to the intensity and high courseload, I really had to be extra diligent.
+Due to the intensity and high course load, I really had to be extra diligent.
 It really put it into perspective how sometimes there are strict deadlines with lots of work to be done - it's not ideal in the slightest, but it does happen.

 The design process I followed when working on this process is quite similar to the process I've followed in the past.
 I typically plan out everything first, whether it be using UML diagrams or sketches or writing simple lists of requirements or whatever.
 This project required extra planning, as I also had to learn A LOT about graphics programming to even get started.
 Once I learned about graphics programming, and I got started, it was simple.

 While working on the Milestone assignments that led up to the project, I had to make several changes to my code.
-Mostly, I just restrutured it to account for the new additions - for example, when lighting was implemented, I changed the data structures to account for this, and tried to make things more modular.
+Mostly, I just restructured it to account for the new additions - for example, when lighting was implemented, I changed the data structures to account for this, and tried to make things more modular.

 Computational graphics and visualization are becoming increasingly more important these days.
 Computational physicists can use simulations to study physics, medical specialists can use them to study medicine, etc. Personally, my interest lies in computational linguistics.
 It's possible that computational graphics can be used in this field in the future, as virtual assistants become increasingly more common in everyday life.
 Some may choose to take it a step further and create visual solutions to accompany virtual assistants such as Siri or Alexa, and computational graphics and computational linguistics would be used together to accomplish this.